 Herpes Simple: Salpullido Serio de un Recién Nacido

-This photo shows a Strawberry Hemangioma on the abdominal wall.
+This photo shows a Strawberry Hemangioma near the navel.
 A hemangioma is a cluster of blood vessels that cause non-cancerous growths.

 This shows a storkbite which is a birthmark often found in babies.
 These birthmarks usually go away on their own.

-This is a three year old child with a strawberry hemangioma of the lower forehead.
+This is a toddler with a strawberry hemangioma of the lower forehead.

 Some brief notes about strawberry hemangioma:

-Over 50 percent of babies get this rash around the second or third day of life.
+More than 50% of babies get this rash around their second or third day of life.

 The rash is composed of ½ inch (1.25 cm) to 1 inch (2.5 cm) red blotches with a small white or yellow lump in the center.
-The red blotches can be numerous and can occur anywhere on the body (except the palms and soles).
-They can look quite terrible.
+The number of red blotches can be many and can occur anywhere on the body, except the palms of hands and soles of feet.
+They can look terrible.

 The cause of erythema toxicum is unknown.
 However, it is harmless the rash goes away by 2 weeks of age.